smlavine/tmp/README.md

 cannot be included in any command line input to ```tmp```.

 This is still in the design stage.
 No code has been written yet.

+# COPYRIGHT

+Copyright (C) 2021 Sebastian LaVine <mail@smlavine.com>

+tmp is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+tmp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.